-Researchers recently addressed that question in an effort to help law enforcement improve cross-cultural interviewing and interrogation.
-The results of the study, “Exploiting Verbal Markers of Deception Across Ethnic Lines: An Investigative Tool for Cross-Cultural Interviewing,” was published in 2015 by the FBI.
+Studies on lying recently addressed that question in an effort to help law enforcement improve cross-cultural interviewing and interrogation.
+The results of one research study, “Exploiting Verbal Markers of Deception Across Ethnic Lines: An Investigative Tool for Cross-Cultural Interviewing,” was published in 2015 by the FBI.

 The study notes that as the nation becomes more diverse culturally and ethnic minorities continue to grow in numbers, scenarios increase in which officials need to make accurate assessments as to the veracity or deception of individuals with a poor command of English.
 Currently, however, “investigators trained to identify verbal indicators of deception and veracity in English often are uncertain as to the merits of these markers when they come face to face with someone in the process of learning it as a second language.”

 Experiment.
 Researchers conducted a mock-theft scenario in which participants from four cultural/ethnic groups—Chinese, Hispanic, Middle Eastern, and European American—were asked to either steal a check from a file room and lie about it to investigators or not steal a check and tell the truth.
 For Chinese, Hispanic, and Middle Eastern test subjects, English was not their first language.
 Participants were asked to write a statement in English about their activities while in the file room and then interviewed.

 Results.
 The same verbal markers of deception that investigators typically look for in native English speakers also existed in statements from participants representing the different cultural/ethnic groups, said researchers.
 They are:

 - Extraneous information: Truth tellers provide more details relevant to the question raised; conversely, liars provide more information that does not answer the question.